react-navigation/react-navigation.github.io/docs/nesting.md

+---
+id: composing-navigators
+title: Composing Navigators
-# Nesting Navigators
+sidebar_label: Composing Navigators
+---

+TODO: First talk about putting a Stack within a Stack for modals.
+Then talk about TabNavigator later.

 It is common in mobile apps to compose various forms of navigation.
-The routers and navigators in React Navigation are composable, which allows you to define a complicated navigation structure for your app.
+The routers and navigators in React Navigation are composable (a navigator can contain other navigators), which allows you to define a complicated navigation structure for your app.

 For our chat app, we want to put several tabs on the first screen, to view recent chat threads or all contacts.